spencer-carver/alexa/watch-dog/README.md

 ## Privacy Policy

 This application stores a name associated with a user from the list of names available in AMAZON.US_FIRST_NAMES.
-In order to make the app better serve the user, this information will eventually be combined with a unique identifier to the user's session, so that two users with the same first name won't overwrite eachother's times.
+In order to make the app better serve the user, this information combined with a unique identifier (userId) from the user's session, so that two users with the same first name won't overwrite eachother's entries.

+# v0.0.4

+Fixes based on Amazon Skill Feedback.
+Added unique Welcome Intent for when skill is started without specifying a command.
+Ties into Help Intent.
+Added delete from db when return query completes.
+Changed db storage to be `userId~name` instead of just name to prevent collisions.

 # v0.0.3